 Most vehicles that are equipped with antilock brake systems or stability control require replacement tires that are the same size as the original.
 If a different tire and/or wheel size is desired, it may require reprogramming the ABS control module and/or PCM with a scan tool so the system will work properly with the larger or smaller tires.
 Wider makes no difference.
 It's the height and circumference of the tires that affects the readings of the wheel speed sensors and vehicle speed sensor.

-I have no tire brand preferences as most tire manufacturers (including most private label brands) sell safe tires.
+We have no tire brand preferences as most tire manufacturers offer competitive products.
 However, there can be considerable differences in tire handling, ride quality and tread life between different brands.
+Premium brands typically command a higher price because they are better tires.

-Tire model designations are almost meaningless these days because they keep changing almost as fast as cell phones.
+Tire model designations are almost meaningless these days because they keep changing as fast as cell phones.
 If a particular model of tire is produced for more than a year , it's a long time.
 Tire manufacturers are constantly tweaking and altering the tires they produce.
 Many of these "improvements" or changes have little to do with actual performance changes in a tire, but more with marketing and repositioning the tire against competitors.
 This makes tire comparisons very difficult because the products are constantly changing.

 Consumer Reports Tire Buying Guide does an excellent job of rating and comparing tires.
 They are not in the business of selling tires, so you can trust their evaluations to be unbiased and accurate.